p0o/xmr-core/packages/xmr-cli/README.md

-# xmr-cli
+# @xmr-core/xmr-cli

-xmr-cli contains basic user operations that use the mono-repo packages for its functionality
+@xmr-core/xmr-cli contains basic user operations that use the mono-repo packages for its functionality

 ## Features